Normal cones corresponding to credal sets of lower probabilities: Credal sets as imprecise probability models

 A credal set is a closed and convex set of linear previsions.
 Since every linear prevision can be uniquely represented as a probability mass vector, a credal set can be represented as a convex set of probability mass vectors.
 The set $\cset$ is therefore the maximal set of $n$-dimensional vectors $p$ satisfying

-In our case, $\gambleset$ is assumed finite, the corresponding credal set is therefore a convex polyhedron.
-A credal set that is a convex polyhedron is called a \emph{finitely generated credal set}, and a lower prevision defined on finite set of gambles is a \emph{finitely generated coherent lower prevision}.
+In our case, $\gambleset$ is assumed finite, and since additionally the set of all linear previsions is bounded, the corresponding credal set is therefore a convex polytope.
+A credal set that is a convex polytope is called a \emph{finitely generated credal set}, and a coherent lower prevision defined on a finite set of gambles is a \emph{finitely generated coherent lower prevision}.

-According to the above, it would be suitable to extend the domain of $\lpr$ with the gambles of the form $\charf{x}$ for every $x\in\states$.
-Doing so, however, may result in a non-coherent lower prevision, because other constraints may already imply that $\lpr(\charf{x}) \ge 0$, where the inequality may even be strict.
-Therefore we adopt the following convention: \begin{convention} The domain $\gambleset$ of all lower previsions used will contain all gambles of the form $\charf{x}$ together with the value $\lpr(\charf{x})=0$, unless $\lpr(\charf{x})\ge 0$ is already implied by other values of $\lpr$ on $\gambleset$. \end{convention} Assuming the above convention, the credal set of a coherent lower prevision $\cset(\lpr)$ is the set of vectors $p$ satisfying constraints \eqref{eq-cset-constraints-first} and \eqref{eq-constraint-equality}.
+According to the above, it would be suitable to extend the domain of $\lpr$ with the gambles of the form $\charf{\{x \}}$ for every $x\in\states$ in order to avoid a separate set of constraints \eqref{eq-cset-constraints-nonnegativity}.
+Doing so, however, may result in a non-coherent lower prevision, because other constraints may already imply that $\lpr(\charf{\{x \}}) \ge 0$, where the inequality may even be strict.
+Therefore we adopt the following convention: \begin{convention} The domain $\gambleset$ of all coherent lower previsions used will contain all gambles of the form $\charf{\{x \}}$ for $x\in \states$, together with the value $\lpr(\charf{\{x \}})=0$, unless $\lpr(\charf{\{x \}})\ge 0$ is already implied by other values of $\lpr$ on $\gambleset$. \end{convention} Assuming the above convention, the credal set of a coherent lower prevision $\cset(\lpr)$ is the set of vectors $p$ satisfying constraints \eqref{eq-cset-constraints-first} and \eqref{eq-constraint-equality}.